-After Paris Attacks, Refugees should not be turned into scapegoats
+After Paris attacks, refugees should not be turned into scapegoats

-The overwhelming majority of those coming to Europe are fleeing persecution or the life-threatening effects of conflict and are unable to reach safety in Europe by alternative avenues.
+Fleming stressed that the overwhelming majority of those coming to Europe are fleeing persecution or the life-threatening effects of conflict and are unable to reach safety in Europe by alternative avenues.
 Precarious situations in countries of first asylum are also driving many to leave for Europe.

 Relocation and other agreed measures can improve the management and stabilisation of current flows of people.
 These measures include security measures and the proper registration of all those on the move.